Lottery Curse Victims: 7 People Who Won Big & Lost Everything

 Billy Bob Harrell Jr.: Committed Suicide Only 2 Years After $30 Million Win

-Billy Bob Harrell, Jr. had fallen on hard straits after an unsuccessful attempt to become a minister, so when he won $31 million from the Texas Jackpot, it seemed he had finally found a way to support his family and put his money troubles behind him.
+Billy Bob Harrell, Jr. had fallen on hard times after an unsuccessful attempt to become a minister.
+When he won $31 million from the Texas Jackpot, it seemed he had finally found a way to support his family and put his money troubles behind him.

 He was very generous with his winnings, helping his family, his church, and needy parishioners.
 But the requests for money didn't stop coming.

 On a day when he was scheduled to go to dinner with his ex-wife, Billie Bob Harrell, Jr. decided he'd had enough.
-He put a shotgun to his chest, pulled the trigger, and killed himself, less than two years after his miraculous lottery win.
+He put a shotgun to his chest, pulled the trigger, and killed himself.
+He died less than two years after his miraculous lottery win.

 You can read Billie Bob Harrell, Jr.'s full story here: Billie Bob's (Mis) Fortune.